Aceearly1993/lc2-miserablesecrets/README.md

 `CHANGED` - Ported 1.5.2 changes from main branch (https://github.com/katriellucas/lecarde-2/releases).
 (Aceearly1993)
 `CHANGED` - Eliminated additional distance and speed of knockback while air dashing to avoid confusions.
 (Aceearly1993)
+`ADDED` - Regulation for situation when the dying animation takes too long to drop to the floor.
+(Aceearly1993)

 #### [1.5.1] - 2024/8/2 ####